lievikoff/edmonton-wordpress-theme/readme.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-Twenty Twenty is derived from the Chaplin Theme, Copyright 2019 Anders Norén Chaplin Theme is distributed under the terms of the GNU GPL version 2.0
+Edmonton is derived from the Chaplin Theme, Copyright 2019 Anders Norén Chaplin Theme is distributed under the terms of the GNU GPL version 2.0

-Twenty Twenty bundles the following third-party resources:
+Edmonton bundles the following third-party resources:

 Illustrations by Tammie Lister
 License: Creative Commons Zero (CC0), https://creativecommons.org/publicdomain/zero/1.0/